Followers

 Huck Moves South

-Soon, the corps was split, and one light dragoon troop was given to Huck to attach to the British Legion under the infamous Lieutenant Colonel Banastre Tarleton.
+Soon, the corps was divided, and one light dragoon troop was assigned to Huck to attach to the British Legion under the notorious Lieutenant Colonel Banastre Tarleton.
 Note: Tarleton plays a cameo role in my upcoming novel, The Cavalier Spy.
-However, by the end of 1779, Huck’s troops were simply referred to as part of the British Legion.
-Huck participated in the infamous Battle of the Waxhaws in May 1780.
-He played a role in the destruction of Hill's Ironworks, an important Patriot supplier as well as headquarters for Hill's Militia.
-The war in the South heated up in 1780.
+However, by the end of 1779, Huck’s troops were simply known as part of the British Legion.
+Huck took part in the infamous Battle of the Waxhaws in May 1780.
+He was involved in the destruction of Hill's Ironworks, an important Patriot supplier and the headquarters for Hill's Militia.
+The war in the South intensified in 1780.
 Huck became known for fighting in the Carolina backcountry.
-He received the nickname “the swearing captain” due to his notoriety for profanity (ach du Scheisse).
-And he was savage with the Presbyterians of the region.
-Perhaps because so many of his Whig tormentors in Philadelphia were Presbyterian.
-Some said they reminded Huck of the rebels who had harassed him, accused him of treason, and took his property.
-He certainly had some cause to seek retribution for his lost property.
+He earned the nickname “the swearing captain” because of his reputation for profanity (ach du Scheisse).
+He was also brutal with the Presbyterians in the region, perhaps because many of his Whig tormentors in Philadelphia were Presbyterian.
+Some said they reminded Huck of the rebels who had harassed him, accused him of treason, and seized his property.
+He certainly had reasons to seek retribution for his lost possessions.
 And of course, he was an Anglican.
-Perhaps there was a religious component to his hate.
-Charged with recruiting supporters for the Loyalist cause by Cornwallis, Huck ravaged through the backcountry, threatening and plundering civilians, destroying properties, and making a reputation for cruelty for himself as well as his men.
+There might have been a religious reason behind his hatred.
+Tasked by Cornwallis with recruiting supporters for the Loyalist cause, Huck ravaged the backcountry, threatening and plundering civilians, destroying properties, and earning a reputation for cruelty for himself and his men.

 Back Country Mayhem

-In June of 1780, Huck was sent from Rocky Mount towards Fishing Creek to disperse rebels known to be gathering there.
+In June 1780, Huck was sent from Rocky Mount toward Fishing Creek to disperse rebels believed to be gathering there.
 Along the way, he recruited 300 Loyalists and burned all the homes and plantations of known Patriots in the Catawba Valley of upper South Carolina.
-When he reached Fishing Creek, Huck led his men to the Presbyterian Church in order to seize the pastor, a known Patriot named John Simpson.
-When they realized Simpson had fled, they torched his parsonage.
+When he reached Fishing Creek, Huck led his men to the Presbyterian Church to seize the pastor, a known Patriot named John Simpson.
+When they found Simpson had fled, they torched his parsonage.
 Huck continued his rampage to the New Acquisition District along the North Carolina border, now York County.
-There, he destroyed two strategic assets of the rebels: Whites Mills on Fishing Creek and William Hill's Ironworks.
-The latter was a critical source of rebel cannon and ordnance.
-With Huck wreaking such havoc in the backcountry, a force of about 500 loosely organized Patriot militias responded.
-A dragnet of sorts was launched as they scoured the woods and fields for the marauders.
+There, he destroyed two key rebel assets: Whites Mills on Fishing Creek and William Hill's Ironworks.
+The latter was a vital source of rebel cannon and ordnance.
+As Huck caused chaos in the backcountry, about 500 loosely organized Patriot militias responded.
+They launched a sweep through the woods and fields to hunt down the marauders.

 Christian Huck continued his rampage and, in early July, arrived at the Bratton Plantation.
-Desperate to find the proprietor, Colonel William Bratton, a notable Whig leader, Huck ordered Martha Bratton to betray her husband’s location.
-At the time, Bratton was leading his militia unit in the pursuit of Huck and other Tory bands.
-When Martha refused, she was threatened with a reaping hook (an interesting play on his name).
+Desperate to find the proprietor, Colonel William Bratton, a prominent Whig leader, Huck ordered Martha Bratton to reveal her husband’s location.
+At that time, Bratton was leading his militia in pursuit of Huck and other Tory bands.
+When Martha refused, she was threatened with a reaping hook (a fitting play on his name).
 Only the intervention of another Loyalist officer saved her.
-Note: incivility, not to mention violence, against women of a certain status was considered particularly vile during the time of the Yankee Doodle Spies.
+Note: Incivility, not to mention violence, against women of a certain status was considered particularly vile during the time of the Yankee Doodle Spies.
 If nothing else, this made him what the Germans call a Schlechter Knabe (Bad Boy).

 The Mayhem Continues, or A Woman Scorned

 Undaunted, Huck moved on to the Williamson Plantation.
-After capturing five Whig supporters at the plantation hiding in the corn crib, Huck and his other officers took up quarters in the main house.
-His force of around 120 men made camp in the surrounding areas.
-Since they quickly took the plantation, they assumed there was no threat.
-So, he posted just a few guards and failed to place pickets or patrols outside the perimeter.
-Unbeknownst to Huck, Martha Bratton had sent a family slave named Watt to find her husband, whose unit was on Fishing Creek.
+After capturing five Whig supporters hiding in the corn crib, Huck and his officers took up quarters in the main house.
+His force of around 120 men set up camp nearby.
+Because they quickly seized the plantation, they believed there was no threat.
+As a result, he posted only a few guards and did not place pickets or patrols outside the perimeter.
+Unaware to Huck, Martha Bratton had sent a family slave named Watt to find her husband, who was with his unit on Fishing Creek.
 Watt told him where Huck was headed.
-In a double calamity for Huck, a crippled spy named Joseph Kerr found Colonel Bratton as well.
-Based on Kerr and Watt’s intelligence, an attack on Huck’s men was planned by Bratton.
+In a double blow for Huck, a crippled spy named Joseph Kerr also found Colonel Bratton.
+Based on Kerr and Watt’s intelligence, Bratton planned an attack on Huck’s men.

 Bratton's Plantation Today